chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Used a nonexistent JBPopup builder method to enforce non-selectable items.", "PROJECT NOTE": "Add a test asserting navigation skips greyed items, not just label suffix.", "NEW INSTRUCTION": "WHEN UI API capability is uncertain THEN inspect available methods and add a failing test first" }

+[2025-12-23 14:49] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "scroll plugin.xml,create reproduction test,search for literal message", "MISSING STEPS": "review existing tests,run full test suite", "BOTTLENECK": "Created a new test instead of leveraging existing inspection tests.", "PROJECT NOTE": "There are existing tests under src/test/.../exports, e.g., PyMissingInDunderAllInspectionTest.", "NEW INSTRUCTION": "WHEN repository has a test for the inspection THEN extend existing test and run suite" }